Mjz86/c_colon/mcc.md

 the standard library aims to have many of the widely used utilities,  for example networking libraries,  asynchronous frameworks and web like UI development utilities.

-this is because the standard can change the abi of these components at later versions so it doesn't need to worry about backwards compatibility.
+this is because the standard can change the ABI of these components at later versions so it doesn't need to worry about backwards compatibility.

-6. easy to use package management with abi stability:
+6. easy to use package management with ABI stability: